cmu-psych-fms/alhazen/doc/index.rst

 `Instance Based Learning <https://www.sciencedirect.com/science/article/abs/pii/S0364021303000314>`_ model, written using `PyACTUp <https://halle.psy.cmu.edu/pyactup/>`_.

-First we start by make a subclass of the Alhazen :class:`IteratedExperiment` class, and override its :meth:`run_participant_prepare` method to allocate for each participant a PyACTUp ``Memory`` object.
+First we start by making a subclass of the Alhazen :class:`IteratedExperiment` class, and override its :meth:`run_participant_prepare` method to allocate for each participant a PyACTUp ``Memory`` object.
 This method will be called